 What is a moving broker?

 This means that the responsibility for the move will fall solely on the moving company the broker hires.
-If the broker made a mistake on the estimate it’s up to the moving company to correct the estimate and renegotiate the price, if necessary.
+If the broker made a mistake on the estimate, it’s up to the moving company to correct the estimate and renegotiate the price, if necessary.
 And an estimate is just that – an estimate.

 Brokers will often rush to book the sale and omit critical details from the estimate.

-Here’s an example from a 2011 senate investigation on moving brokers where a customer’s price increased by nearly 50% during her move.
+Here’s an example from a 2011 Senate investigation on moving brokers where a customer’s price increased by nearly 50% during her move.

 Why use a moving broker?

-Good moving brokers have the following benefits.
+Good moving brokers have the following benefits:

-- Service more rural/remote areas: since moving brokers have access to a lot of truck capacity they can find trucks headed through less trafficked regions and get remote moves covered.
+- Service more rural/remote areas.
+Since moving brokers have access to a lot of truck capacity, they can find trucks headed through less trafficked regions and get remote moves covered.

 Sounds good, right?